 South Bank ferry terminal upgrade - South Brisbane

-Brisbane City Council is into the construction stage for the upgrade of the South Bank ferry terminal (current South Bank 1 and 2 ferry terminal).
+Brisbane City Council is pleased to announce that the South Bank ferry terminal (formerly known as South Bank 1 and 2 ferry terminal) upgrade is now complete.

 |Address||South Bank Parklands, 153A Stanley Street, South Brisbane|